Who May File:

 To make an appointment, or to request that a Housing Pre-Interview Questionnaire be sent to you, please call or email.

 Time Limits for Filing a Housing Discrimination Complaint:

-A complaint must be filed within one year of the alleged discriminatory act(s).
+- You may file a complaint with the JHRC within one (1) year of the alleged discriminatory act.

 Chapter 60, of the Jacksonville Municipal Code

 Title XI, Chapter 408, Jacksonville Municipal Code